Probabilistic function-on-function nonlinear autoregressive model for emulation and reliability analysis of stochastic dynamical systems: Conclusions and outlook

 Two key parameters that significantly influence the performance of F2NARX are the time window width $T$ and the retained variance proportion $\varepsilon_{\lambda}$ for principal component analysis.
 Since the training and prediction process of the F2NARX model is highly efficient, cross-validation can be readily employed to determine suitable values of $T$ and $\varepsilon_{\lambda}$.
 Our results show that setting $\varepsilon_{\lambda}=0.9999$ generally works well.
 For the time window width, a good starting point is to vary $T$ within the range $[0.1\bar{T}_0,\ \bar{T}_0]$, where $\bar{T}_0$ denotes the average natural period corresponding to the lowest natural frequency of the system.
-In this study, we assume that the look-ahead time $T_1$ and look-back time $T_2$ are identical.
+In this study, we assume that the look-ahead time $T^+$ and look-back time $T^-$ are identical.
 However, for more complex dynamical systems, a longer look-back time and a shorter look-ahead time may be required.
-Future research could therefore investigate the use of different $T_1$ and $T_2$ values and develop methods to automatically determine them.
+Future research could therefore investigate the use of different $T^+$ and $T^-$ values and develop methods to automatically determine them.
 In addition, predictions in this work are made using non-overlapping time windows, which may cause discontinuities at the window boundaries.
-This limitation could be addressed in future studies by employing overlapping time windows to ensure smoother transitions.
+For problems where strict smoothness at window boundaries is critical, possible extensions include overlapping-window averaging or continuity-penalized training.

 It should be noted that the proposed F2NARX model may also suffer from the curse of dimensionality if the external excitation or the response within local time windows exhibits large variability, requiring a large number of features for representation, if multiple external excitations are involved, or if the system parameters are high-dimensional.
 In such cases, advanced feature extraction techniques, such as autoencoders, may be integrated with F2NARX.
+In addition, the current probabilistic prediction scheme relies on unscented transform.
+The accuracy of the UT may deteriorate when the underlying transformation is strongly nonlinear, the propagated distribution is significantly non-Gaussian, or the effective input dimension is high.
+In such cases, sparse grid methods, cubature methods, or quasi-Monte Carlo can be used.
+Moreover, the current work focuses on a single response QoI.
+For multiple correlated QoIs, one F2NARX model can be constructed for each QoI, while the histories of all relevant QoIs can be included as autoregressive inputs to account for their dependence.
+For large-scale QoIs, model order reduction can first be performed to obtain a low-dimensional latent representation, and the F2NARX model can then be constructed in the latent space.
+The F2NARX model can also be constructed on a problem-specific exogenous input manifold \cite{schar2024emulating} to scale to applications with a large number of external excitations.